 Enhancing outcomes for local government

-CivicPoint has served some of the largest public entities in our four-state region, including the cities of Franklin and Brentwood in Tennessee, Cincinnati and Dayton in Ohio, Lexington and Louisville in Kentucky, Indianapolis and Marion County in Indiana, as well as some of the largest townships and school districts in Indiana and Ohio.
+CivicPoint has served some of the largest public entities in our seven-state region, including the cities of Franklin and Brentwood in Tennessee, Cincinnati and Dayton in Ohio, Lexington and Louisville in Kentucky, Indianapolis and Marion County in Indiana, as well as some of the largest townships and school districts in Indiana and Ohio.